ai-for-public-services/img-rtc-demonstrator/index.md

 {:toc}
 </nav>

-<p><a href="https://arxiv.org/pdf/2210.17218.pdf" target="_blank">
+<p><a href="https://www.researchsquare.com/article/rs-2678278/v1" target="_blank">
 <img src="images/draft_paper_button.png" width="230" height="65" >
 </a></p>

-This is a companion page for the paper _**Artificial intelligence in government: Concepts, standards, and a unified framework**_ by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
+This is a companion page for the paper _**Unsupervised feature extraction and clustering of aerial images for understanding hazardous road segments**_ by John Francis, Jonathan Bright, Saba Esnaashari, Youmna Hashem, Deborah Morgan, and Vincent Straub.
 Tables and figures presented below may be downloaded and reused under a Creative Commons Attribution 4.0 International license.
 The page is best viewed on a desktop device.

 ## Summary

-As artificial intelligence (AI) is adopted by government, we argue that a balanced account is needed to understand the consequences of embedding AI into a public sector context.
-In this paper, we unify theoretical efforts across social and technical disciplines by mapping over 100 different terms used in the  study of AI.
-We inductively sort these into three distinct semantic groups, which we call the (a) operational, (b) epistemic, and (c) normative domains.
-We then propose three new  concepts to study AI-based systems for government (AI-GOV) in an integrated, forward-looking manner: (1) **operational fitness**, (2) **epistemic completeness**, and (3) **normative salience**.
-Finally, we use these concepts as dimensions in a typological framework of AI-based systems in government and connect each with emerging AI technical measurement standards.
+Satellite and aerial image data are becoming more widely available, and analysis techniques based on supervised learning are advancing their use in a wide variety of remote sensing contexts.
+However, supervised learning requires training datasets which are not always available or easy to construct.
+In this respect, **unsupervised machine learning** techniques present important advantages.
+This work presents a novel pipeline to demonstrate how available **aerial imagery** can be used to better the provision of services related to the built environment, using the case study of **road traffic collisions** (RTCs) across three cities in the UK.
+In this paper, we show how **aerial imagery** can be leveraged to extract latent features of the built environment from the purely visual representation of top-down images.
+Through the **clustering of hazardous road segments** with these latent image features, this work demonstrates how aerial images and machine learning can provide a data-driven aid for road safety experts to enhance their nuanced understanding of how and where different types of RTCs occur.

 ## Background

-Recent advances in artificial intelligence (AI) hold promise to improve government.
-Key tasks that governments have already been able to use AI for to improve service delivery include detection, prediction, and simulation.
-Notable applications range from facial-recognition in policing and recidivism prediction in criminal justice, to the use of virtual agents in process automation and forecasting future needs in social services.
-Yet, as public agencies begin to adopt AI applications, it is critical that these are embedded using standard operational procedures, clear epistemic criteria, and are in alignment with the normative concerns of society.
+Globally, approximately 1.3 million people die each year because of RTCs, and a majority of these deaths fall among vulnerable road users such as pedestrians and cyclists.
+In the UK, fatal or serious injuries occur on public roads every 16 minutes.
+In 2020, the United Nations General Assembly resolved to halve the number of global deaths and injuries from RTCs by 2030, noting that the overwhelming majority of these cases are preventable.
+To achieve this ambitious goal, new technologies and data will be required to enhance road safety experts’ implementation of RTC interventions.

 ## List of concepts